HSC CLI Module

 Prerequisites

-• Java 8 or higher (java executable required on the OS search path (${PATH} on Linux/macOS, `%path% on Windows).
+The HSC CLI needs Java 8 (java executable) or higher on the respective OS search path (${PATH} on Linux/macOS, %path% on Windows).

 Download

-Download the latest version of the HSC CLI from the release page.
+• Download the HSC CLI from the release page.

 Usage

-The CLI tool can be executed with the following command.
+Execute the CLI tool with the following command.
 If the sourceDirectory is omitted, HSC uses the current directory as base-directory to search for HTML files.

 Linux / macOS